montlkn/Jink_V1/README.md

 ### 🏠 **Home Screen**

-* Personalized greeting based on user mood & time of day
+* Orb animation shown
-* Quick-start button for new Dérive (architectural walk)
+* Quick-start button for new Jink (architectural walk)
-* Display of recent and favorite architectural styles
+* Daily / Weekly Quest
 * Featured landmarks with cultural notes and 3D visual previews

-### 🧭 **Dérive (Walk Experience)**
+### 🧭 **Jink (Walk Experience)**

 * Customizable walk duration (5–120 minutes)
+* Paid or free walks
 * **Personalized Dérive** – guided by the user's **Aura Profile** aesthetic data
-* Optional audio guidance with architectural commentary (Later to come)
+* Optional audio guidance with architectural commentary (much later to come)
+* Can share lists as derives -- kind of like listening to someone elses playlist, user can choose a persoanlised walk or a "playlist walk"
-* Progress visualization and mood journaling
+* Progress visualization
+* After walk summaries

 ### 📷 **Scan & Identify**